Complex Rehabilitation in a Multi-Disciplinary Context

 This course will enable students to develop further skills in safe and effective rehabilitation and equip them with the skills to deliver high quality rehabilitation within a Multi-Disciplinary Context.

-The course starts on 12 September and will be delivered over one semester .
+This course is delivered over one semester .

 This course will be delivered in the Education Centre at The Sid Watkins Building, students are expected to attend all taught sessions.

 This module offers the student teaching from practicing clinicians who have expertise in complex rehabilitation.
 The thirteen-topic module provides the student with the opportunity to actively reflect on their role as part of the multidisciplinary team and critically analyse current research and evidence in the field of rehabilitation.
 National Clinical Guidance and current evidence will be used to inform learning sessions, ensuring that learning outcomes are relevant to clinical practice.

 The course is a collaborative module between LJMU and The Cheshire and Merseyside Rehabilitation Network.
 Both organisations take pride in promoting excellent development in health care delivery through education.
 This is the only stand-alone module in the region designed to support practitioners in rehabilitation that is delivered by experts in the field.